dgc-cgn/CAS-Digital-Trust/public-information/complaints-and-appeals.md

 <b>Suggestions </b>

-CIOSC recognizes that positive feedback is as important as negative.
+DGC recognizes that positive feedback is as important as negative.
 Suggestions are helpful in identifying risk and system improvement.
 As with complaints, suggestions may be internal or external in nature, written or verbal.

 <b>Appeals</b>

-CIOSC recognizes that clients may have some reservations	or may not agree with the conduct of auditors, audit findings, certification committee decisions and / or overall interaction with CIOSC staff/contractors.
-A client is free to communicate the same to the CIOSC Appeals Subcommittee and as an appeal from the client.
+DGC recognizes that clients may have some reservations	or may not agree with the conduct of auditors, audit findings, certification committee decisions and / or overall interaction with DGC staff/contractors.
+A client is free to communicate the same to the DGC Appeals Subcommittee and as an appeal from the client.

 <b>Observations</b>